KeshavChawla/Keshav-Personal-Blog/_data/blog/2020-06-13-keeping-your-online-presence-more-secure.md

 * Via security questions
 * Via digital certificates

-Whatever way(s) you find most convenient enable two-factor authentication on your devices.
+Whatever way(s) you find most convenient enable two-factor authentication on your accounts.

 5. ## Before you blindly use a VPN because you were told it was safe, know what you are getting yourself into

 Specifically, weigh out the pros and cons of a third party service and, more importantly, the service provider.
 If done right, VPNs provide a great service and aid in your quest to become digitally secure.
 I can't entirely agree with all the points here, but this is a great read before you buy into a service: https://gist.github.com/joepie91/5a9909939e6ce7d09e29.

 As a baseline, I will say this: never trust a free VPN, be suspicious of every claim, and look for a no-logs policy.
 If something is too good to be true, then it probably is.

 Another note about VPNs: be smart about your use.
 If you use or plan to use a VPN to bypass geographic restrictions or for various other activities, go look elsewhere.
 I only encourage you to use a VPN to protect secure your traffic and its use on open or hostile networks.